 "Watching my students work in their groups to try to figure out what the data was about and then debate how they were going to present their ideas was a great learning experience in how to let go and let inquiry happen."
 M. Sorrows, Luther Burbank MS

 How to be a part of our schoolyard--

 - To join our private mailing list, hear about connected teaching/learning opportunities, and be a part of the NES-LTER Schoolyard, please sign up here. (your contact information will remain private)

 - To be eligible for an RET experience, engage in our webinars and Schoolyard opportunities, including Data Jam.

 Undergraduate and Graduate Students

 Undergraduate and graduate students involved in NES-LTER research gain valuable training not only in field, lab, analytical, and data management skills, but also in collaborating in a multi-investigator/multi-disciplinary project.
 We offer summer Research Experiences for Undergraduates (REUs) at WHOI, and there are additional opportunities for undergraduate students through the University of Rhode Island (URI) and Wellesley College.
 Also, NES-LTER hosted a fellow for the Environmental Data Initiative (EDI) 2019 Summer Fellowship Program.
-Link to YouTube video "How Undergrads Can Get Involved in LTER Research."
-NES-LTER will be participating in the Project EDDIE Module Development Workshop in October 2019 to develop stand-alone modular classroom activities for undergraduate students using large long-term and high-frequency datasets.
+See our presentation highlighting NES-LTER undergraduate research: https://youtu.be/rYew4cPDL-E. Also, NES-LTER participated in the Project EDDIE Module Development Workshop to develop classroom activities for undergraduate students using large long-term and high-frequency datasets.

 Science on a Sphere